ethereum/remix-workshops/Multisig-Tutorial/1-multisig-introduction/introduction.md

 ## Why Use a Multisig Wallet?
 Multisig wallets are crucial for enhanced security in cryptocurrency transactions.
 They mitigate the risk of theft or loss of a single key.
 In business, they're used to ensure that funds can't be moved without consensus among stakeholders.
 For instance, in a company managing cryptocurrency assets, a multisig wallet might require the CFO, CEO, and a board member to all approve significant transactions, protecting against internal fraud or external hacks.

+## Conclusion
+In this section, we explored the fundamentals of Multisignature (Multisig) wallets.
+We learned that a multisig wallet requires multiple keys to authorize a cryptocurrency transaction and enhances security by mitigating the risk of theft or loss of a single key.

 ## ⭐️ Assignment: Multiple Choice Test

 ### 1. What is a Multisignature Wallet?